What are Your Mobile Phone Network Options in New Zealand?

 - Vodafone: Covers 98.5% of the New Zealand population

-It is also worth noting that any operators using the Spark network usually have the fastest speed internet due to the new XT-4G network rolled out by Spark which is faster than 4G.
-Vodafone is not far behind on the network speed with a good number of LTE-A sites and 28 sites of 4G Band.
+It is also worth noting that any operators using the Spark mobile network usually have the fastest speed internet due to the new XT-4G network rolled out by Spark which is faster than 4G.
+Vodafone is not far behind on the mobile network speed with a good number of LTE-A sites and 28 sites of 4G Band.

 Without a doubt, the best type of plan for a gap year in New Zealand is a prepay plan.
 This means that you have no contract and can stop your plan any time without any charge.